-As an example, many people don’t know that combining red meat with vegetables like collard greens, kale, spinach, broccoli, carrots, parsley and celery helps the body to better absorb dietary calcium.
+As an example, many people don’t know that combining red meat with vegetables like collards, kale, spinach, broccoli, carrots, parsley and celery helps the body to better absorb dietary calcium.
 In addition, the chlorophyll housed in leafy green vegetables can actually help to detoxify red meat.

 Personally, I regularly incorporate seafood, poultry and occasional red meat into my diet for protein and other nutrient purposes.
 However, plant-based eating is essentially my way of life, as I practiced veganism for years.